 One of the unfortunate downsides of such lightweight shoes is that their durability typically suffers, but that is not quite the case with this model, which scores better than the other lightweight flats.
 The blown carbon outsole allows this shoe to take a good deal of beating while the tough mesh upper provides a good layer of protection.

-We scored the PureFlow 7 alongside most of the other lightweight shoes, below the huskier stability shoes like the ASICS GT-2000 5.
+We scored the PureFlow 7 alongside most of the other lightweight shoes, below the huskier stability shoes.
 There was an exception to the durability-stability rule found in the Minimus 10v1, which also topped out the measure, though neither shoe meets the cushioning, padding, and speed of these.
 There should be minimal concern that they may be vulnerable to wear if you train and race in the same pair.
 Brooks suggests that the shoe should last 250-300 miles, which is consistent with running a few miles a few times a week for most of the year.
 (At a bare minimum, 3 miles twice a week for 48 weeks out of the year…we figure you can't make an excuse not to run for more than 4 weeks out of the year.)

 These sneakers are great road racing flats that will serve you well through to the end.
 They are also suited to hard-pack and low intensity trails, but they will excel on roads, tracks, and other paved surfaces.

 At $100, the PureFlow 7 has a great price, as it offers incredible upper and landing comfort.
 After all, we did name this our Top Pick for Lightweight Racing Flat.
 For the money, it will be very hard to find a better shoe on the market that delivers as much upper and landing comfort in such a light, low-profile package, especially with the updated tongue to completely stop chafing.
 This shoe earns every penny.